-Important Tips for Visiting the Iceland Blue Lagoon
+Tips for Visiting the Blue Lagoon in Iceland

-- Go Early: Afternoons seem like the busy time and the time for tour buses to arrive.
+- Go Early and thing of Pre Booking: Afternoons are the busiest time to visit the Blue Lagoon seem like the busy time and the time for tour buses to arrive.

 - Don’t bother paying for the robe/face mask/drink package – It was a waste.
 You don’t need the robe.
 Once you take it off at the beginning of the day, you don’t wear it again until you leave.